How to Watch the Final Presidential Debate Between Biden and Trump

 Here is everything you need to know about how and when to watch the final presidential debate.
 Keep checking back here for any changes, though, as there were plenty of updates the last time the candidates were supposed to face off before the second debate was ultimately canceled.

 When and where is the final presidential debate?
-The debate will air live from Belmont University in Nashville, Tennessee, on Thursday, Oct.
+The debate will air live from Belmont University in Nashville, Tennessee, tonight, Thursday, Oct.
 22 at 9 p.m.
 EST/6 p.m.
 PST.

 Who is the moderator?
 Kristen Welker, NBC News anchor and White House correspondent, will be moderating the final debate.